szymon6927/szymonmiks.pl/blog/content/post/04-dependency-injection-with-python/index.md

 As you have seen some of my definitions inside `bootstrap_di` function are using the lambda function.
 It's because **kink** supports on-demand service creation.
-It means that the creation of our dependency will not be executed until this is requested.
+It means that the creation of our dependency will not be executed until it is requested.

-Ok, that's all in the case of setup our DIC, it's pretty simple, isn't it?
+Ok, that's all when it comes to setting up our DIC, it's pretty simple, isn't it?

 #### Usage